 The Parents' Guide to

 HOMELIFE & EXAM REVISION

-GCSE
+sixth form

+How to get the most out of this guide

+Useful links

-How to get the most out of this guide Useful links If you want to delve deeper and find out more, we've included useful links to other reliable sources.
+If you want to delve deeper and find out more, we've included useful links to other reliable sources.
 Simply click on the picture icons to be taken to our recommended websites.

+Call out boxes

+Information we think is particularly important has been highlighted throughout this guide; pay special attention to these!

+Summaries

-Call out boxes Information we think is particularly important has been highlighted throughout this guide; pay special attention to these!
-Summaries To help save you time, we have provided useful summaries at the end of each chapter containing the key points.
-Key terms Easy to understand definitions are provided throughout this guide in the key terms boxes.
+To help save you time, we have provided useful summaries at the end of each chapter containing the key points.

+Key terms

+Easy to understand definitions are provided throughout this guide in the key terms boxes.
 Don't let tricky terminology stop you from supporting your child.

+Interactive

-Interactive To make moving around this guide easier, the contents and chapter headings are interactive.
+To make moving around this guide easier, the contents and chapter headings are interactive.
 Simply click on a heading to be taken to the chapter or page you would like to read.

 This guide does not need to be read sequentially - browse what interests you most.

 This guide has been produced by The Parents' Guide to and is licensed to Campion School to share with parents and others connected with them throughout the 2022/2023 academic year.
 Click here to learn more.

 Wherever we refer to 'parents' we mean 'parents and carers'.
 This includes grandparents, older siblings or any other person with significant caring responsibilities for children.

+Introduction

-Introduction Taking GCSEs is a big step in a teenager's development.
-They are the middle to oldest children in school, they're working toward qualifications which will affect decisions they make later about their future, and they are beginning to feel grown up.
-This is an ideal time for you to help them form good habits that will set them up for adulthood, not only in terms of lifestyle (eating the right foods, being active, building resilience) but also in helping them discover which ways of learning suit them most and which environments help them to flourish rather than limit them.
+Sixth form is a big step in a teenager's development, bridging the transition from child to adult.
+They are working toward qualifications which will affect decisions they make later about their future.
+Schools and colleges actively encourage independent study to help prepare students for further education or the workplace, where they will be expected to take a more proactive approach to finding out information for themselves.
+This is an ideal time for you to help them consolidate good habits that will set them up for adulthood, not only in terms of lifestyle (eating the right foods, being active, building resilience) but also in helping them discover which ways of learning suit them most and which environments limit them versus

 You'll want them to do well in exams and effective revision plays a crucial role.
 Whilst you can't revise for your child, there are lots of ways you can help them.
+This ranges from checking what they know and

+which help them to flourish.

-This ranges from checking what they know and helping them remember things, to providing the right homelife so that they can be at their most alert, healthy and resilient.
-Effective studying requires developing and growing essential life skills, such as good time management; the ability to deal with situations when things go wrong; and finding the right balance between work and play.
+helping them remember things, to providing the right homelife so that they can be at their most alert, healthy and resilient.

+Effective revision also includes developing and growing essential life skills, such as good time management; the ability to deal with situations when things go wrong; and finding the right balance between work and play.
 These are areas where you have lots of experience and can help them develop systems that work best for them.
-This guide shows how to support them in making study and revision time at home as productive and helpful as possible, helping them keep a balanced lifestyle, and hints and tips on providing a homelife that encourages success.
+This guide shows how to support them in making study and revision time as productive and helpful as possible, helping them keep a balanced lifestyle, and hints and tips on providing a homelife that encourages success.
 We've mostly focused on long-term support, but there are also some pointers on how you can help just ahead of examinations when the pressure is especially intense.